sethm/6502mon/README.md

 type `make`!

 ## 3.0 To Do

-- Implement 'Q' command that will jump to a pre-defined QUIT routine, e.g. to jump back to BASIC from the monitor.

 - Enhance the 'E' and 'D' commands to take '/' as the first argument, which will automatically increment the previously